Center for Medical Education

 A Closer Look at the CME

-The CME will be a seven-story, 195,000-square-foot structure connected to the existing Brody Medical Sciences building.
+Standing seven stories tall and spanning 195,000-square-feet, the CME will connect to the existing Brody Medical Sciences building.
 Designed to propel the education of tomorrow’s health care leaders, this center will provide unparalleled resources, cutting-edge learning environments and innovative educational tools that will transform how we prepare our students for the future of medicine.

-The new Center for Medical Education also plays a vital role in attracting top-tier students and faculty.
-State-of-the-art classrooms, labs and simulation spaces make Brody a more competitive and appealing destination for the best and brightest aspiring physicians.
-For faculty, modern research facilities and advanced technology support innovation and help retain leading educators and scientists.
-As we grow our class size to address the critical physician shortage in North Carolina, your generosity ensures we can meet this challenge with excellence — preparing more physicians to serve the communities that need them most.
+The Center for Medical Education is key to attracting top-tier students and faculty.
+With cutting-edge labs, simulation spaces and research facilities, Brody becomes a more competitive destination for future physicians and leading faculty.
+As we expand our class size to help address North Carolina’s physician shortage, your support ensures we do it with excellence — preparing more doctors to serve where they’re needed most.

 Frequently Asked Questions